BloodWalrus/mpu6050improved/README.md

 # `mpu6050`

-This fork readds a dependency on std, swaps nalgebra for glam, adds a builder for Mpu6050, uses glam::Quat for rotation rather than euler angles
+This fork readds a dependency on std, swaps nalgebra for glam, adds a builder for Mpu6050.

 ## What Works
 * Reading the accelerometer, gyroscope, temperature sensor